fszlin/certes/docs/README.md

 dotnet tool install --global dotnet-certes
 ```

-Use the `--help` option to get started
+See [CLI usage](CLI.md), or simply use the `--help` option to get started
 ```DOS
 certes --help
 ```

-or check this [AppVeyor script][AppVeyorCliSample] for renewing certificates on Azure apps.
+Also check this [AppVeyor script][AppVeyorCliSample] for renewing certificates on Azure apps.

 ## Versioning